mottibec/sha1hulud-scanner/README.md

-# SHA1HULUD Scanner
+# Sha1-Hulud Scanner

-🔍 **Detect malicious npm packages from the SHA1HULUD supply chain attack**
+🔍 **Detect malicious npm packages from Sha1-Hulud: The Second Coming supply chain attack**

-This scanner helps identify if your projects are affected by the SHA1HULUD malware campaign, which compromised over 800 npm packages including popular libraries like PostHog, Voiceflow, AsyncAPI, ENS Domains, Zapier, and many others.
+This scanner helps identify if your projects are affected by the Sha1-Hulud malware campaign, which has compromised over 800 npm packages including popular libraries like PostHog, Voiceflow, AsyncAPI, ENS Domains, Zapier, and many others.
+This is a resurgence of the original Shai-Hulud attack with significantly more destructive capabilities.

-## ⚠️ What is SHA1HULUD?
+## ⚠️ CRITICAL: What is Sha1-Hulud: The Second Coming?

-SHA1HULUD is a massive supply chain attack discovered on November 24, 2025, targeting the npm ecosystem.
-Attackers published malicious versions of hundreds of legitimate packages that could:
+Sha1-Hulud: The Second Coming is a massive supply chain attack discovered on November 24, 2025, targeting the npm ecosystem.
+This new variant has affected tens of thousands of GitHub repositories across multiple maintainers and ecosystems.

+Attackers published malicious versions of hundreds of legitimate packages that:

 - Steal environment variables and credentials
+- Capture developer tokens and API keys
 - Exfiltrate sensitive data
-- Execute arbitrary code
-- Compromise your entire system
+- Establish persistent footholds in repositories
+- **DESTRUCTIVE FALLBACK**: If the malware fails to authenticate or establish persistence, it attempts to **delete your entire home directory**, removing every writable file owned by the current user

 **Source:** [HelixGuard Security Alert](https://helixguard.ai/blog/malicious-sha1hulud-2025-11-24)